 Our purchases of raw materials for our Mexican operations are made pursuant to primarily short-term supply arrangements.
 However, to secure a long-term supply of HBI, we made an investment in, and entered into an off-take contract with, Complejo Siderúrgico de Guayana C.A., or Comsigua, to purchase on a take-and-pay basis 75,000 tons of HBI annually for twenty years beginning in April 1998 with an option to terminate the contract at any time after the tenth year upon one year's notice.
 Under this contract, we are required to purchase the HBI at a formula price reflecting Comsigua's production costs during the first eight contract years; thereafter, we will purchase the HBI at a slight discount to market price.
 As a result of continuously weak market prices for HBI from the start-up of the Comsigua plant until the second half of 2003, we paid higher-than-market prices for our HBI during that period and according to the original contract accumulated a credit.
 During the year ended at December 31, 2004 we paid lower-than-market prices for our HBI purchases, which resulted in a decrease to the previously recorded amount and lower cost of sales.
 At December 31, 2004, the accumulated credit amounted to approximately USD11.1 million.
 This credit, however, is offset by a provision for an equal amount.
 We own, through our principal Mexican subsidiary, a 6.9% equity interest in Comsigua.
-In addition, we agreed to cover a portion of Comsigua's cash operating and debt service shortfalls, pledged our shares in Comsigua and provided a proportional guarantee of USD11.7 million (USD3.2million outstanding as of December 31, 2004) in support of a USD156 million (USD42.5million outstanding as of December 31, 2004) project financing loan made by the International Finance Corporation, or IFC, to Comsigua under the IFC loan and additional operating shortfalls of USD5.3 million.
-For more information about this contract, see note 25 (v)(a) of our audited consolidated financial statements included in this annual report.
+In addition, we agreed to cover a portion of Comsigua's cash operating and debt service shortfalls, pledged our shares in Comsigua and provided a proportional guarantee of USD11.7 million (USD3.2million outstanding as of December 31, 2004) project financing loan made by the International Finance Corporation, or IFC, to Comsigua.
+We have been also required to pay an aggregate of USD1.5 million, representing our share of a shortfall of USD1.7 million payable by Comsigua under the IFC loan and additional operating shortfalls of USD5.3 million.
+For more information about this contract, see note 25 (v)(a) of our audited consolidated financi